 I. Chameishes Minei Dagan Cereals

 Wheat germ is the “embryo” of the kernel.
 It is heated to deactivate enzymes which would allow sprouting.
-It is generally eaten with other foods and would usually be tofel, secondary to the other ingredients in the product.
+It is generally eaten with other foods and would usually be tafel, secondary to the other ingredients in the product.
 If one eats wheat germ by itself the brocha is Hoadama since it is not processed enough and the heating is only applied to deactivate the enzymes, not to cook the germ.15 The brocha on bran is Shehakol.16 Therefore, the brocha on Kellogg’s All Bran cereal is Shehakol, and the brocha achrona is Borei Nefashos.17

 II.
 Non-Chameishes Minei Dagan Cereals

 The brocha on produce that grows from the ground is Borei P’ri Hoadama.
-However, if the produce is ground into flour (i.e. it is no longer recognizable), and is not from the five special types of grain, the brocha becomes Shehakol.
-Therefore, the brocha on corn chips (made from corn flour) and cake made from potato starch is Shehakol.19 The brocha achrona on all non-chameishes minei dagan products is Borei Nefashos.
+However, if the produce is ground into flour (i.e., it is no longer recognizable) and is not from the five special types of grain or rice, the brocha becomes Shehakol.18 Therefore, the brocha on corn chips (made from corn flour) and cake made from potato starch is Shehakol.
+The brocha achrona on all non-chameishes minei dagan products is Borei Nefashos.

 If a corn flake cereal is not on the brochos list, how can one tell if the brocha is Hoadama or Shehakol?
-If the cereal lists corn flour, the corn has been ground and reformed into pellets so the brocha is Shehakol (if wheat and oat flour are not present).
+If the cereal panel lists corn flour, the corn has been ground and reformed into pellets; therefore the brocha is Shehakol (if wheat and oat flour are not present).
 If the cereal lists corn or milled corn, it may be a whole grain product and the brocha is Hoadama, or it may be ground and the brocha is Shehakol.
 To determine the brocha, one must look carefully at various flakes.
-If they have jagged edges, the surface of the flake is bumpy, it comes from a grit22 and the brocha is Hoadama.
+If they have jagged edges and the surface of the flake is bumpy, it comes from a grit21 and the brocha is Hoadama.
 If the corn flakes are relatively smooth (very small bumps), and the edges are smoother, the corn flakes are from a more uniform pellet (made from corn flour) and the brocha is Shehakol.
 Kellogg’s Corn Pops is manufactured differently in various facilities worldwide.
 In the United States, the corn is not ground into flour, and corn pieces are used; therefore, the brocha is Hoadama.

 Similarly, if the main ingredient of a cereal is oat or wheat flour the brocha is Mezonos, and the other ingredients are tafel.
 For example, the brocha on Cheerios, where the oats are the primary ingredient (e.g., Original, Frosted & Honey Nut), is Mezonos.
-Furthermore, chameishes minei dagan have a special status: Even if a non-chameishes minei dagan ingredient (e.g., corn flour) is the first ingredient24 and chameishes minei dagan (e.g., oat flour) is a “secondary” ingredient, under certain conditions, the chameishes minei dagan is still considered the ikkur and the brocha is Mezonos.
+Furthermore, chameishes minei dagan have a special status.
+Even if a non-chameishes minei dagan ingredient (e.g., corn flour) is the first ingredient,23 and chameishes minei dagan (e.g., oat flour) is a “secondary” ingredient, under certain conditions the chameishes minei dagan is still considered the ikkur and the brocha is Mezonos.
 This is true even though the chameishes minei dagan is not the ingredient with the highest percentage.

 This halacha is very relevant to various cereals, as several list corn flour as a first ingredient and chameishes minei dagan, such as oat flour and wheat flour, as a second or third ingredient.
-Unfortunately, there is no way to tell from the label if the oat or wheat flour is is added l’taam or l’davek.26When there is doubt as to whether the oat flour listed as a secondary ingredient is l’taam or l’davek,and there is no way of determining which one it is, then one should recite a Shehakol and Borei Nefashos.27
+Unfortunately, there is no way to tell from the label if the oat or wheat flour is is added l’taam or l’davek.26 When there is doubt as to whether the oat flour listed as a secondary ingredient is l’taam or l’davek, contact the kashrus certification agency.
+If this is not possible, one should recite Shehakol and Borei Nefashos.27